 At the end of 2018 he participated in the two-week Sonic Mmabolela artist’s residency, organised by Francisco López and Barbara Ellison on the Mmabolela game reserve, Limpopo River, South Africa.
 During the residency he continued to develop his creative knowledge on working with sound environments.
 Roché has a fascination for nature and the sounds that occur in the African ‘bushveld’ and his work stems from a close interaction with sound environments.

 He is also a music teacher and is passionate about teaching creativity.
-Together with Lucinda Watts he hosts the Crab Music workshops in the Hague, the Netherlands.
+He hosts the Crab Music workshops with his partner, Lucinda Watts in the Hague, the Netherlands.